LangUMS/langums/README.md

 #### How can you tell if a player is in the game?
 How do you get the total number of players?

-Use `is_present()` for both.
-To check if a player or players are in game you can do it like this
+You can call `is_present()` for both cases.
+To check if a player or players are in game:

 ```c
 if (is_present(Player1, Player2)) {